 - Proxy voting is when a shareholder votes “by proxy,” instructing another party to vote on company matters on their behalf on a variety of topics.

 - Shareholder proposals are non-binding proposals aimed at encouraging a company’s management to take specific action.

-There is an ever-expanding number of investment approaches often grouped under the heading of RI, including: ethical investing, impact investing, thematic investing, community investing, sustainable or green investing, values-based investing, socially responsible investing.
+There is an ever-expanding number of investment approaches often grouped under the heading of RI, including: ethical investing, impact investing, thematic investing, community investing, sustainable or green investing, ESG investing, values-based investing, and socially responsible investing.